Dotonbori Revisited 2019 - Osaka

 Dotonbori History

-Dotonbori was originally designated as an entertainment district in 1621 and in just a year, the district already had numerous kabuki and bunraku theaters.
-With the already booming economy, restaurants and cafes soon popped up along the river banks and people from all around started to see the district as a place of entertainment, fun, and most of all opportunity.
+Dotonbori was originally designated as an entertainment district in 1621, and in just a year, the district already had numerous kabuki and bunraku theaters.
+With the already booming economy, restaurants and cafes soon popped up along the river banks, and people from all around started to see the district as a place of entertainment, fun, and most of all opportunity.

 Sadly, the time came when interest in traditional forms of entertainment started to decline.
 Then the Second World War came and brought devastation to the district.
-One by one, the kabuki and buraku theaters in Dotonbori closed their doors and people slowly moved away.
+One by one, the kabuki and buraku theaters in Dotonbori closed their doors, and people slowly moved away.

 Today, because of these competitions, Dotonbori is the go-to place for many who want to try out amazing food.
-Aside from that, visitors would also be amazed to see gigantic displays outside most restaurants some of which are actually animatronic.
+Aside from that, visitors would also be amazed to see gigantic displays outside most restaurants, some of which are actually animatronic.

 I first visited Dotonbori with my wife and daughter during our first trip to Japan last 2014.
 You can read about that visit HERE.
 I got to revisit Dotonbori again last December 2019 during the 6th day of our 2019 Japan trip.
 However, unlike the first visit, my wife and daughter were not with me this time.
-Regardless, I had with me my parents and sibling, all of whom were first-time visitors to Japan.
+Regardless, I had with me my parents and siblings, all of whom were first-time visitors to Japan.

 During our visit, we checked out the different stores looking for souvenirs.
 What we didn't do (sadly) was to try out the different authentic food around Dotonbori.
 Well, that just gave me another reason to visit Dotonbori.